eagt/compose3/README.md

 Create a Dockerfile in the root of your project
 $ touch Dockerfile
-Add all what is included in the compose3 project in GH or in the Docker-Compose-F in local machine.
+Add all what is included in the compose3 project in GH or in the compose3 in local machine.
 Note: Remember to change the project_name

 Then Create a docker-compose.yml file in the root of your project `$ touch docker-compose.yml`
-Add all what is included in the compose3 project in GH or in the Docker-Compose-F in local machine.
+Add all what is included in the compose3 project in GH or in the compose3 in local machine.
 Note: Remember to change the project_name

 Then Create a entrypoint.sh file in the root of your project `$ touch entrypoint.sh`
-Add all what is included in the compose3 project in GH or in the Docker-Compose-F in local machine
+Add all what is included in the compose3 project in GH or in the compose3 in local machine

 Create some directories to store our environment-specific config:
 `$ mkdir -p .env/development && cd .env/development`